scottwater/taylorbryant.github.io/_posts/2018-01-09-keep-your-css-cool-with-csscomb.md

 ---
 layout: post
-title:  "Keep your CSS cool with CSScomb"
 permalink: /keep-your-css-cool-with-csscomb/
 description: How to use CSScomb to keep your CSS clean and consistent.
+title: Keep your CSS cool with CSScomb
-tags: [csscomb,css,formatter,visual,studio,code,taylor,bryant,web,design,memphis]
+tags:
+  - csscomb
+  - css
+  - formatter
+  - visual
+  - studio
+  - code
+  - taylor
+  - bryant
+  - web
+  - design
+  - memphis
 ---
+*Update: I have since stopped using CSScomb.
+While CSScomb is an awesome tool, I found that [Prettier](https://prettier.io/) works better for my needs.
+The benefit of using Prettier is that it works with multiple formats (JavaScript, HTML, CSS, Markdown, and more). *

 For the past year, I have been using an extension called [CSScomb](http://csscomb.com/) to keep my CSS clean and consistent based on my own taste.